waratte/supybot-plugins/Fun/README.txt

-this plugin spits out random bad jokes and odd facts. move the jokes.txt and facts.txt files to your bot's data dir for this plugin to work.
+a plugin for telling random jokes and fun facts. comes with a collection of each which can be added to with the addjoke and addfact commands.